 Intelligent routing should be used to govern requests for help to experts, creating routing rules to decide when experts should be used, and at what times.
 This should have the benefit of keeping the knowledge workers onside, and not choosing to show their presence as unavailable to avoid interruptions.
-Each skill area or department could offer a schedule to make sure that someone is available for the contact centre, thus ensuring the privacy of the others in that virtual team, although this is used by only 18% of these respondents.
+Each skill area or department could offer a schedule to make sure that someone is available for the contact centre, thus ensuring the privacy of the others in that virtual team, although this is used by only 21% of these respondents.

-Over two-thirds of staff outside the contact centre who answer customer queries have access to the same level of customer information as an agent within the contact centre, a figure which is rising each year.
+70% of staff outside the contact centre who answer customer queries have access to the same level of customer information as an agent within the contact centre.

-Level of integration with contact centre systems and processes 2016 2017 2018 2019 Same access to customer information as a contact centre agent 55% 65% 68% 71% Can be viewed in real-time as being available or unavailable 20% 29% 21% 27% Rota / schedule for on-call experts 10% 23% 18% 18%
+Level of integration with contact centre systems and processes 2016 2017 2018 2019 2020 Same access to customer information as a contact centre agent 55% 65% 68% 71% 70% Can be viewed in real-time as being available or unavailable ('presence') 20% 29% 21% 27% 23% Rota / schedule for on-call experts 10% 23% 18% 18% 21%

-Figure 102: Integration of non-contact centre staff with systems and processes (only respondents using non-contact centre staff)
+Figure 115: Integration of non-contact centre staff with systems and processes (only respondents using non-contact centre staff)